antonioscardace/Tina/README.md

    $ pip install -r requirements.txt
 ```

-To prepare the images for training as described, run the following commands:
+If you don’t have the scans, follow the instructions above and run these commands:

 ```sh
    $ bash data/images/00-extract.sh